 Nanjing's airport, Lukou International Airport, serves both national and international flights.
 In 2010, the airport handled 12.5305 million passengers.
 It was ranked 14th among 126 civil airports in China in terms of yearly passenger transport, and 10th for yearly cargo transport.
-The airport currently has 85 routes to national and international destinations, which include Japan, Korea, Thailand, Malaysia, Singapore and Germany.
+The airport currently has 85 routes to national and international destinations, which include Korea, Thailand, Malaysia, Singapore and Germany.
 The airport is connected by a 29-kilometre highway directly to the city center, and is also linked to various intercity highways, making it accessible to the passengers from the surrounding cities.

 Get to Nanjing By Train: